flow-project/flow/docs/source/tutorial.rst

-cistar tutorial
+Tutorial
 ******************

 1. Introduction
 ===============

-This tutorial is intended for readers who are new to cistar.
+This tutorial is intended for readers who are new to Flow.
 While some reinforcement learning terms are presented within the contents of this tutorial, no prior background in the field is required to successfully complete any steps.
-Be sure to install cistar before starting this tutorial.
+Be sure to install Flow before starting this tutorial.

 1.1.
-About cistar
+About Flow
 -----------------

-Cistar is a framework for deep reinforcement learning in mixed-autonomy traffic scenarios.
+Flow is a framework for deep reinforcement learning in mixed-autonomy traffic scenarios.
 It interfaces the RL library ``rllab`` with the traffic microsimulator ``SUMO``.
-Through cistar, autonomous vehicles may be trained to perform various tasks that improve the performance of traffic networks.
-Currently, cistar v0.1 supports the implementation of simple closed networks, such as ring roads, figure eights, etc...
-In order to run an experiment on cistar, three objects are
+Through Flow, autonomous vehicles may be trained to perform various tasks that improve the performance of traffic networks.
+Currently, Flow v0.1 supports the implementation of simple closed networks, such as ring roads, figure eights, etc...
+In order to run an experiment on Flow, three objects are
 required:

 -  A **Generator**: Generates the configuration files needed to create